LarryUllman/yiibook-ecom-ch23/README.md

 But, before anyone says anything, just a few things I'd probably do or add include:

-* Create a synopsis of a page ability (for SEO and excerpts)
+* Add more book info (for SEO and excerpts)
-* Make comments approvable
 * Write page details to meta tags in the HTML
-* Add a file upload for HTML editor
+* Implement reviews
 * Ajax-ify more things
 * Add caching
-* Add edit links to the public pages (if logged in)
-* Complete the user management (ability to change password, admin ability to change user's type)
+* Complete the user management (password recovery, ability to change password, etc.)

-Also, there's a minor issue with the styling of the pagination links on the home page and form errors not being styled properly, but...c'est la vie.
-If these things bother you, I encourage you to fix them!
-(Yes, obviously, for a real site, I'd fix them, but this isn't a real site.)

 ## Problems, Questions, and Help?